-- Cashback rewards that are accumulated and paid at regular intervals and points that can be redeemed for services - Tiered benefits at different levels of the program - Points that can be redeemed for products and services from third parties - Other rewards for being a member, e.g., member-only sales, first notice of new products, extra discounts from a station in Riverside County.
-The Commission subsidizes half the fare while Metrolink subsidizes the other half.
-Transfer agreements are currently in place with RTA, Omnitrans, and the Corona Cruiser.
+- Cashback rewards that are accumulated and paid at regular intervals and points that can be redeemed for services. - Tiered benefits at different levels of the program. - Points that can be redeemed for products and services from third parties. - Other rewards for being a member, e.g., member-only sales, first notice of new products, extra discounts.